Skip to main content

 How often should you complete this checklist?

 Formal CMMS evaluation should happen at three trigger points.
 The first is the initial CMMS purchase: the organisation has been running maintenance on spreadsheets, paper or a legacy in-house system and has decided to invest in a purpose-built CMMS.
 The second trigger is major dissatisfaction with the incumbent: the current CMMS is blocking growth, the mobile experience is unusable, integrations have broken, or an acquisition has created a need to consolidate multiple CMMS instances onto a single platform.
 The third trigger is contract renewal at a natural breakpoint, typically every three to five years.
-Even if the incumbent is performing acceptably, a structured re-evaluation at renewal protects against price creep and creates real negotiating leverage.
+Even if the incumbent is performing acceptably, a structured re-evaluation at renewal protects against price creep and creates real negotiating power.
 Outside these triggers, CMMS evaluation is not an annual exercise.
 Once a CMMS is selected and live, the team should focus on getting value from it for three to five years before reopening the question.

 Frequently asked questions